RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 If the usage pattern is such that every entry that was read using XREADGROUP is acknowledged with XACK after processing it, we can limit the number of messages that are re-read while maintaining a low-rate of the cross-location traffic.
-To do this, we replicate XACK messages only when all of the read entries are acknowledged.
+To do this, we replicate XACK messages only when all of the read entries are acknowledged. // I'm not sure this is correct...

 For example: